asimonov/FCND-Motion-Planning/WRITEUP.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

 You're reading it!
-Here I will consider the [rubric](https://review.udacity.com/#!/rubrics/1534/view) points individually and describe how I addressed each point in my implementation.
+Here we will consider the [rubric](https://review.udacity.com/#!/rubrics/1534/view) points individually and describe how we addressed each point in my implementation.

 ### Explain the Starter Code